socketstream/socketstream/doc/guide/en/template_engine_wrappers.md

 In this example, the wrapper is compiling templates on the server side, then passing the compiled templates to the client.
 The `prefix` and `suffix` functions wrap the compiled templates inside a `<script>` tag, so that the templates are ready to use when the page loads.

-### Selecting a Formatter
+### Selecting a Formatter (optional)

+Formatters are used to transform the contents of each template **before** it is sent to the template engine.

-By default, SocketStream selects a formatter based on the template file's extension.
-If you want to change this behavior, you can add a `selectFormatter` function:
+By default SocketStream selects a formatter based on the template file's extension.
+Most of the time this will prove useful (e.g. automatically transforming .jade files to HTML), but occasionally you will need to overwrite this behavior (e.g. if you want the .jade file to be sent to the template engine as-is).

+Simply add a `selectFormatter` function to your engine:

 ```javascript
 /* lib/engine.js */